Why we want to be the rehumanising platform for a healthier marketplace

 Don’t stifle difference, embrace independence.

 Pronounced HITME, a big part of our idea was inspired by the fitness and elite sports.
-The ‘hit me’ moment of truth means being willing to take risks, invest energy and accept honesty.
-We start from pain points, since the weakest link always breaks the chain.
+We promise to meet you in the ‘hit me’ moment of truth.
+A shared readiness to take risks, invest energy, speak honestly and face consequences.
+We begin where it hurts, because the weakest link always breaks the chain.